Miss Grand Laos 2025

 Miss Grand Laos 2025 (ມີສແກຣນລາວ 2025) was the 6th edition of the Miss Grand Laos pageant, held at the Crowne Plaza in Vientiane on 1 August 2025.
 Contestants from 17 provinces of Laos competed for the title.

-The contest was won by Sirisopha Phimmakaisone of Champasak, who was crowned the preceding Miss Grand Laos 2024 Sirisopha Phimmakaisone.
-Phimmakaisone will then internationally represent Laos at Miss Grand International 2025 in Thailand on 18 October 2025.
+The contest was won by Sirisopha Phimmakaisone of Champasak, who was crowned the preceding Miss Grand Laos 2024 Souksavanh Vongsomphou.
+Phimmakaisone then internationally represented Laos at Miss Grand International 2025 in Thailand on 18 October 2025, where she secured the placement of top 22.

 The event was also attended by Miss Grand International 2024 CJ Opiaza of the Philippines and the vice president of Miss Grand International Teresa Chaivisut.

 Selection of contestants

 Most of the contestants were appointed to the province titles by the local organizers.
 Out of 18 provinces, only 4 held their provincial pageants for this year's edition, as follows.